-Ms. Robinson challenges actions taken by Federal Housing Finance Agency ("FHFA") and the United States Department of the Treasury ("Treasury") (collectively, the "Agencies" or "Defendants") in connection with the conservatorships of the Federal National Mortgage Association ("Fannie") and the Federal Home Loan Mortgage Corporation ("Freddie") (collectively, the "Companies").
-Specifically, in August 2012, the Agencies negotiated an "amendment" to the Preferred Stock Purchase Agreements ("PSPAs") that Treasury had entered into with FHFA, as conservator of the Companies, upon imposition of the conservatorships in September 2008.
-Before this amendment, Fannie and Freddie were required to pay Treasury a fixed-rate dividend based on the outstanding amount of stock in the Companies held by Treasury (10% if paid in cash, 12% if paid in kind; the amount of stock outstanding equals approximately \$189 billion in total-an initial \$1 billion for each company plus the approximately \$187 they have drawn from a Treasury funding commitment).
-FHFA and Treasury negotiated the amendment at a time when the housing market had recovered from the crisis and the Agencies knew that Fannie and Freddie were entering a period of robust and recordbreaking profitability.
-The Net Worth Sweep, as the central component of the August 2012 amendment is called, fundamentally changed the nature of Treasury's securities, eliminating the fixed-rate dividend and replacing it with a dividend equal to all of Fannie's and Freddie's net worth every quarter, minus a small and diminishing capital reserve amount.
+Agency ("FHFA") and the United States Department of the Treasury ("Treasury") (collectively, the "Agencies") in connection with the conservatorships of the Federal National Mortgage

+Association ("Fannie") and the Federal Home Loan Mortgage Corporation ("Freddie")

+(collectively, the "Companies").
+One of those actions is the "Net Worth Sweep," which was effected by an "amendment" to the Preferred Stock Purchase Agreements ("PSPAs") Treasury entered into with FHFA, as conservator of the Companies, upon imposition of the conservatorships in September 2008.
+Before the Net Worth Sweep, Fannie and Freddie were required to pay Treasury a fixed-rate dividend based on the outstanding amount of stock in the Companies held by Treasury (10% if paid in cash, 12% if paid in kind; the amount of stock outstanding equals \$1 billion for each company plus amounts they have drawn from a Treasury funding commitment to maintain positive net worth-approximately \$187 billion in total).
+FHFA and Treasury entered the Net Worth Sweep in August 2012, at a time when the housing market had recovered from the crisis and Fannie and Freddie were entering a period of robust and record-breaking profitability.
+The Net Worth Sweep fundamentally changed the nature of Treasury's securities, eliminating the fixed-rate dividend and replacing it with a dividend equal to all of Fannie's and Freddie's net worth every quarter, minus a small and diminishing capital reserve amount-hence the title "Net Worth Sweep."

 The Net Worth Sweep has proven to be tremendously profitable for Treasury-it has netted the agency nearly \$130 billion more in dividends than would have been paid under the prior structure, and Fannie and Freddie now have paid Treasury a total of \$245 billion in dividends, approximately \$58 billion more than they received from Treasury's funding commitment.
-And the Net Worth Sweep remains the gift that keeps on giving as Treasury will continue to be paid Fannie's and Freddie's net worth into perpetuity, while the outstanding principal of Treasury's stock remains fixed at \$189 billion.
+Yet the Net Worth Sweep remains in place, and the outstanding principal of Treasury's stock remains fixed at \$189 billion.

-The Net Worth Sweep has been tremendously profitable for Treasury, but it has been devastating for Fannie's and Freddie's other shareholders.
+While the Net Worth Sweep has been tremendously profitable for Treasury, it has been devastating for Fannie's and Freddie's other shareholders.
 Indeed, its purpose and necessary effect was to eliminate those shareholders' economic rights entirely.
 As Treasury itself stated upon the announcement of the Net Worth Sweep, it requires that "every dollar of earnings that Fannie Mae and Freddie Mac generate will be used to benefit taxpayers."
 Press Release, U.S. Dep't of the Treasury, Treasury Dep't Announces Further Steps to Expedite Wind Down of Fannie Mae and Freddie Mac (Aug.
 17, 2012), https://goo.gl/UMJFyi.

-Given the Net Worth Sweep's devastating effect on Fannie's and Freddie's shareholders, a number of those shareholders, including Plaintiff, have filed actions challenging it.
-Plaintiff in this action, and plaintiffs in the actions FHFA has designated as related in its MDL motion ("related actions"), are shareholders of Fannie and/or Freddie.
-Some of the plaintiffs have instituted suits challenging the Agencies' actions under the Administrative Procedure Act ("APA"), while others have raised claims under state law.
+Given the Net Worth Sweep's devastating effect on Fannie's and Freddie's shareholders, a number of those shareholders, including Plaintiffs, have filed actions challenging it.
+Plaintiffs in this action, and plaintiffs in the actions FHFA has designated as related in its MDL motion

+("related actions"), are shareholders of Fannie and/or Freddie.
+They have instituted suits challenging the Agencies' actions under the Administrative Procedure Act ("APA") and state law.
 Three of the actions, including this one, involve challenges to the Net Worth Sweep and other agency actions exclusively under the APA.
-See also Roberts v.
-FHFA, No. 1:16-cv-2107 (N.D.
-III.); Saxton v.
+See Robinson v.
+FHFA, No. 7:15-cv-109 (E.D.
+Ky.); Saxton v.
 FHFA, No. 1:15-cv-47 (N.D.
 Iowa).
-A
+A fourth action involves challenges to the Net Worth Sweep under state statutory and common law.
+See Jacobs v.
+FHFA, No. 1:15-cv-708 (D. Del.).